Bulbs and bulblike plants, Perennials

 All prefer well-drained soil (preferably on the sandy side), enriched before planting with organic matter.
 In fall or spring, plant bulbs as deep as their heigh or width, whichever is greater.
 Space smaller species 4–6 in. apart, larger ones 8–12 in. apart.
 Cut back on watering or let soil go dry when foliage begins to yellow after flowering.
 Foliage dies to the ground, even in mild-winter areas.
-Lift and divide only after clumps become crowded.Allium cristophii
+Lift and divide only after clumps become crowded.Allium aflatunense

 Plant forms clumps to 2 ft. high (usually shorter) of dark green leaves that look grasslike but are round and hollow.
 Clusters of rose-purple flowers (like clover blossoms) appear atop thin stems in spring.
 Use as edging in flower border or herb garden.
 Chop or snip leaves; use as garnish for a delicate onionlike flavor.Allium sphaerocephalon

 From Southeast Asia.
-Clumps of gray-green, flat leaves 1/4 in. wide, 1 ft. long or less.
-Abundance of 1 to 1 1/2 ft. tall stalks bear clusters of flowers in summer.
-Flowers have scent of violets, are excellent for fresh or dry arrangements.
-Leaves have mild garlic flavor, are useful in salads and cooked dishes.Allium unifolium
+Clumps of gray-green, flat leaves 1/4 in. wide and 1 ft. long or less.
+Abundance of 1–1 1/2-ft.-tall stalks bear clusters of flowers in summer.
+Flowers have the scent of violets and are excellent for fresh or dry arrangements.
+Leaves have a mild garlic flavor and are useful in salads and cooked dishes.

 California native.
 Satiny, lavender-pink flowers on 1–2-ft. stems in late spring.
-Spreadsfreely but is not a pest.
+Spreads freely but is not a pest.